 In worst scenario, constant chlorine treatment may be required to disinfect this type of bacterial iron.

-In conclusion, to remove iron from water you do a iron test of your water & based on the result pick the best iron removal method that we have discussed above.
+In conclusion, to remove iron from water you do a iron test of your water & based on the result pick the cheapest iron removal method that we have discussed above according to your need.

 Frequently Asked Questions: